 PubMed is a free service of the U.S. National Library of Medicine, it includes over 19 million citations from MEDLINE and other life science journals for biomedical articles back to 1948.
 PubMed includes links to a limited number of full text articles and other related resources.
 If you have not used PubMed before we recommend the tutorials.

 We recommend ICL as the place to start your search for articles on Chiropractic.
 ICL indexes over 45 chiropractic journals and access is free to all.
 ICL is indexed by members of the Chiropractic Library Collaboration (CLC) including AECC Learning Services staff.

 The gold standard Evidence Based Medicine database.
 If you are looking for Evidence Based Medical literature, this is the place for you.

-The principal aim of the NHS Evidence service is to provide easy access to a comprehensive evidence base for everyone in health and social care who takes decisions about treatments or the use of resources, including clinicians, public health professionals, commissioners and service managers, thus improving health and patient care.
+The principal aim of the NICE (National Institute for Health and Care Excellence) Evidence service is to provide easy access to a comprehensive evidence base for everyone in health and social care who takes decisions about treatments or the use of resources, including clinicians, public health professionals, commissioners and service managers, thus improving health and patient care.

 MedlinePlus (US) brings together authoritative information from National Library of Medicine (NLM), the National Institutes of Health (NIH), and other government agencies and health-related organisations.
 Preformulated MEDLINE searches are included in MedlinePlus and give easy access to some medical journal articles.
 MedlinePlus also has extensive information about drugs, an illustrated medical encyclopaedia, interactive patient tutorials and health news.